pc2752/percussive_synth/README.md

 <h2>Acknowledgments</h2>
+This work is partially funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No765068, MIP-Frontiers.
+This work is partially supported by the Towards Richer Online Music Public-domain Archives <a href="https://trompamusic.eu/" rel="nofollow">(TROMPA)</a> (H2020 770376) European project.
 The TITANX used for this research was donated by the NVIDIA Corporation.
-This work is partially supported by the Towards Richer Online Music Public-domain Archives <a href="https://trompamusic.eu/" rel="nofollow">(TROMPA)</a> (H2020 770376) European project.
-          <p>[1] Duan, Zhiyan, et al. "The NUS sung and spoken lyrics corpus: A quantitative comparison of singing and speech."
-2013 Asia-Pacific Signal and Information Processing Association Annual Summit and Conference.
-IEEE, 2013.</p>
-          <p>[2] Blaauw, Merlijn, and Jordi Bonada.
-"A Neural Parametric Singing Synthesizer Modeling Timbre and Expression from Natural Songs."
-Applied Sciences 7.12 (2017): 1313.</p>
-          <p>[3] Blaauw, Merlijn, et al. “Data efficient voice cloning forneural  singing  synthesis,”  in2019  IEEE  International  Conference  onAcoustics, Speech and Signal Processing (ICASSP), 2019.</p>